Washington, DC Hospital Negligence Lawyer

 Notify the Defendant or Negligent Hospital

-In several states, the plaintiff’s lawyer needs to submit either the Offer of Proof or the Certificate of Merit.
-In Washington, DC, the law does not have such a requirement.
-Instead, the plaintiff has to notify the defendant 90 days before filing a lawsuit.
+In several states, the plaintiff’s lawyer must submit either the Offer of Proof or the Certificate of Merit.
+In Washington, DC, the law does not require such submission.
+Instead, the plaintiff must notify the defendant 90 days before filing a lawsuit.

 The District of Columbia requires both parties to attend non-binding mediation early on before the discovery.